jamalmazrui/KeyLine/help/KeyLine.md

 The first file matching the spec is opened, so you can specify part of a file name if you do not know the precise spelling.
 For example, suppose you have converted files from PowerPoint to HTML using the pptx2cmd command.
 You know that a file of interest contains "intro" as part of its name, so you enter "open \*intro\*.htm" to view the file in the default web browser.

-Variations of this command open a particular web browser with the file specified:  chrome.cmd, firefox.cmd, and ie.cmd.
+Variations of this command open a particular web browser with the file specified:  chrome.cmd, and firefox.cmd.
 They enable you to open an HTML file with a browser other than the default.

 ## openDrive.cmd = Open a drive